If you are considering setting up an LLC to operate your fix-and-flip business, know the answers to these 7 questions before you get started:

 What is an LLC?

-LLC stands for “limited liability company” and it is a legal entity that can be used to run a business or hold valuable assets such as real estate, vehicles, boats, or aircraft.
+LLC stands for “limited liability company,” and it is a legal entity that can be used to run a business or hold valuable assets such as real estate, vehicles, boats, or aircraft.
 An LLC’s owners are called “members.”
-An LLC that is owned by one person is called a single-member LLC, and if there two or more members it is called a multi-member LLC.
+An LLC that one person owns is called a single-member LLC, and if there two or more members, it is called a multi-member LLC.

 Why do I need to form an LLC for my fix-and-flip business?

 The number one reason to form an LLC for your fix-and-flip business is asset protection.
 When you do business as an LLC, you create a wall of legal protection between your fix-and-flip company and your own personal assets.
 If you do business without the protection of an LLC and your business is sued, your home, vehicles, bank accounts, jewelry, and other things of value you own can be at risk of being seized to satisfy any legal judgment against your company.
 If your fix-and-flip business is sued while operating as an LLC, creditors are limited to attacking the LLC assets and cannot come after your personal assets.

 How is an LLC Different from a corporation?